Aspiring Adults Adrift

 This book is about the failings of undergraduate education that shape an individual's adulthood.
 The educational path that a student choses to pursue in college will affect if they have a delayed transition into adulthood.
 With the privatization of college education today, colleges have become more focused on social engagement than catering to their students well-being, increasing the chances of "emerging adulthood" post-graduation.
 Although these students do not have a clear picture of their futures, they are all optimistic that their college degree will help them later on in life.

 The authors of Aspiring Adults Adrift are Richard Arum and Josipa Roksa.
 Richard Arum is an American Sociologist of Education who specializes in school discipline and inequality in higher education.
-He studied political science during his undergraduate education at Tufts University, he also received M.Ed. in Teaching and Curriculum from the Harvard Graduate School of Education and a Ph.D. in Sociology from the University of California Berkley.
+He studied political science during his undergraduate education at Tufts University, he also received a M.Ed. in Teaching and Curriculum from the Harvard Graduate School of Education and a Ph.D. in Sociology from the University of California Berkley.
 Josipa Roksa is a professor of Sociology and Education and The University of Virginia.
 She has focused her studies on the inequalities of learning outcomes amongst students.
 Both Arum and Roksa have written another book, Academically Adrift: Limited Learning on College Campuses, about the undergraduate experience and the impact it has on a student's education.

 Key Terms:

-• Emerging Adults: graduate college students who only partially transition into traditional adult roles after college due to their delayed-adulthood and lack of career motivation
+- Emerging Adults: graduate college students who only partially transition into traditional adult roles after college due to their delayed-adulthood and lack of career motivation

-• Academically Adrift: students who are more focused on the other aspects of college such as social activities and extracurricular than they are on their academics
+- Academically Adrift: students who are more focused on the other aspects of college such as social activities and extracurricular than they are on their academics

-• Academic Engagement: how much effort and time a student puts into their schoolwork outside the classroom
+- Academic Engagement: how much effort and time a student puts into their schoolwork outside the classroom

 Quotes From Book: